bogdan-dumitrescu/FrexDuino/README.md

 **Q: Does this actually work?**

 **A:** Yes, most definitely.
 So far I have tested a FrexDuino box with GT Legends, GTR2, Automobilista 2, and iRacing.
 All work fine and provide the expected force feedback.
 Looking forward to hearing your feedback as well!

+**Q: Is there an issue with the force feedback in Dirt Rally 2.0?**

+**A:** FrexDuino will be recognized by Dirt Rally 2.0 - you can configure it as the primary steering device.
+After configuring the controls, in order to get FFB working in Dirt Rally 2.0, always start the game with FrexDuino's USB connection unplugged.
+After the game asks you to press enter to start, plug in the USB cable.
+Dirt Rally 2.0 will notify you that a controller was added - the FFB should work now.
+As far as I can tell this is a Dirt Rally 2.0 bug, and not a FrexDuino one.
+But ideas on better ways to solve this issue are welcome.

 **Q: Will it burn my precious Frex / encoder / house down?**